Science lesson starters

 These show Year 7 to 11 physics students different effects of sound and are designed to be used on an interactive whiteboard.
-There are also follow on work sheets for download.
-Brief practical experiments are included in this secondary science classroom resource.
+There are also follow on work sheets for download, which give brief practical experiments for the science classroom.

 Using high-speed camera technology, Trevor Cox professor of acoustics at the University of Salford, conducts experiments in sound.
 He firstly shows what happens when rubbing the rim of a glass of water is slowed down to 80 times less than normal speed.
 Trevor then demonstrates the sound effects of a tuning fork, a triangle, a cymbal and a guitar, as well as the impact of sound on a soap bubble, burning candles and a wine glass.
 Using an oscilloscope Trevor then shows the difference in frequencies produced by different octaves played on a saxophone.
 The ‘confusaphone’ shows what happens when one’s left and right hearing is mixed up, and Trevor examines the effect of a sonic boom, created by a cracking whip.
 He finally assesses the effect of echo and the varying sounds we can create with our own bodies.